developersCradle/reactive-programming/Reactive Programming in Modern Java using Project Reactor/Section 08/README.md

 ```

-- Flattens the Flux as individual elements.
+- While `.flatMap` Flattens the Flux as individual elements inside **one** stream.

+`.flatMap` is responsible for flattening the resulting streams of characters (from each name) into one unified stream.

 ```